- Body Color

 Originally developed using the platform of the then current William Heynes designed XJ saloon, the XJS was noted for its prominent rear flying buttresses.
 The early styling was partially by Jaguar's aerodynamicist Malcolm Sayer — one of the first designers to apply advanced aero principles to cars.
 Sayer died just before the XJS body styling was frozen for production.

-For consignment a V12 luxury sports coupe which will get you down the road quickly, and growl at you all at the same time.
+For consignment, a V12 luxury sports coupe which will get you down the road quickly, and growl at you all at the same time.
 This cool cat is highly optioned, runs quietly, and presents beautifully.
 If you like leather, burl veneer, and the sound and smoothness of a V12 engine, then you should look into this Jag well into the now affordable range.

 Underneath we can note some surface rust, but mostly structurally sound metal on the unibody, and floor pans as well as the rockers.
 Independent suspension is on all 4 corners, and power disc brakes are also all around.
+We note a new ABS unit as well as a new right front caliper.

 A great powerful cat with this V12 XJS, plenty of conveniences and leather and burl.
 Flying buttress B pillars and thin body design are sure hooks for the Jag aficionados, and this one in good condition still has lots of life left to go outside, find the nearest country road, and play!
 MEOW!